Theory, Text, Writing

 As part of this course, you’ll share and present ideas with your peers, and become part of a lively learning environment.
 As your course progresses, you’ll also be able to showcase everything you’ve learnt as part of an in-depth research-led dissertation project that allows you to follow your own interests.

-Have access to local archives, libraries and museums that you can use for research and development when writing stories
+- Have access to local archives, libraries and museums that you can use for research and development

 This is for you if...